-As noted, the current assessment reflects that flow regime requirements for the six themes are currently supported by the SDL.
+As noted, the current assessment reflects that flow regime requirements for the six themes are currently supported by the SDLs.

-On the balance of all three Lines of Enquiry, the Authority is confident that the SDL reflects an environmentally sustainable level of take and is supporting the Basin Plan's environmental outcomes under full implementation conditions.
+On the balance of all three Lines of Enquiry, the Authority is confident that the SDL reflects an environmentally sustainable level of take and is supporting the Basin Plan's environmental outcomes under full implementation conditions with none of the themes having been identified as at risk.